bobbyrc/edgerouter/README.md

 ## Step 1 - EdgeOS

 - First, ensure your Edgerouter is set to factory default settings.
 Then, you'll want to connect your computer to the eth0 port on the front of the Edgerouter via an ethernet cable.
-We need to mnually set the IP address of our computer to be on the same subnet as the router.
+We need to manually set the IP address of our computer to be on the same subnet as the router.
 By default, the router is on the subnet 192.168.1.0/24
 We can choose any IP we like in this range, apart from 192.168.1.1, which is the Edgerouter itself.
 I'll use 192.168.1.10
 On a Mac, your settings for your connection should look like this: